Ramotion/adaptive-tab-bar/README.md

 This project is maintained by Ramotion, Inc.<br>
 We specialize in the designing and coding of custom UI for Mobile Apps and Websites.<br><br>**Looking for developers for your project?** [[▶︎CONTACT OUR TEAM◀︎](http://business.ramotion.com/#Get_in_Touch?utm_source=gthb&utm_medium=special&utm_campaign=adaptive-tab-bar-contact-us)]

-AdaptiveController is a 'Progressive Reduction' Swift module for adding custom states to Native or Custom UI elements.

 [![Mou icon](https://d13yacurqjgara.cloudfront.net/users/25514/screenshots/1320024/viber-ios7-concept-navigation-bar-ramotion.gif)](https://dribbble.com/shots/1320024-Tab-Bar-Concept-GIF)

 ##Tab Bar After Install